IBM/example-bank/README.md

 ## Deployment

-There two options for deploymen: an automated deployment process driven by Tekton pipelines, and a manual process driven by CLI.
+There are two options for deployment: an automated deployment process driven by Tekton pipelines, and a manual process driven by CLI.
 In either case, the following common steps should be completed first:

 1. Create an OpenShift 4.3 cluster.
 2. Complete the PostgreSQL database deployment process (see below).